dnlap/portfolio/README.md

 ## Work Experience
 ### Data Analyst - Sidea Group, Bari, Italy (Apr 2021 - Sept 2022)
-- Responsible for conducting in-depth analyses of external company projects to ascertain their requirements and objectives.
+- Responsible for conducting in-depth analyses of external company projects to ascertain their requirements and objectives, ensuring at least 70% profit margin.
 - Conduct comprehensive gap analyses to identify areas for improvement and recommend effective solutions.
 - Collaborate closely with cross-functional team members to streamline the implementation of proposed changes, ensuring efficiency and synergy.
 - Create detailed functional and technical documentation for projects, ensuring clarity and comprehensiveness.